readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

 Unofficial projects
 ~~~~~~~~~~~~~~~~~~~

-A project is considered *unofficial* when ALL of the following are met:
+A project is considered *unofficial* when it is not linked to or mentioned in *any* of the following places:

+* Websites and domains associated with the project
-* It is not hosted on an official domain of the project
+* Social media accounts associated with the project
-* It is not linked from the project's README, description, or source code
+* The project's primary repository -- README files, repository description, or source code

 Unmaintained projects
 ~~~~~~~~~~~~~~~~~~~~~